Greenhouse Gas Inventory

 Duke's GHG inventory contains data back to 1990, but incorporates far more activity beginning in 2007.
 Also beginning in 2007, emissions are broken out by University (which includes the School of Medicine and School of Nursing) and Health System.
 In total, Duke has achieved a 23 percent reduction in emissions as of 2013, based on a 2007 baseline.
 The graph below displays a reduction in overall emissions of the University and Health System since 2008.

 The large reduction between 2012 and 2013 can in part be attributed to a change in methodology for the calculation of Duke's emissions due to air travel.
 The methodology was updated based on access to new data that more accurately reflects actual air miles traveled.
-Without this methodology change, Duke would still have a achieved a 15% reduction in emissions from the 2007 baseline in 2013.
+Without this methodology change, Duke would still have a achieved a 15 percent reduction in emissions from the 2007 baseline in 2013.

 Duke's Climate Action Plan is specifically targeted for the University (including the School of Medicine and School of Nursing).
 The graph below displays a 28 percent reduction in University emissions in 2013, based on a 2007 baseline.